 - Waste generated in operations

 - Business travel

-Category 1: Purchased Goods and Services; is often the most significant source of emissions and removals for food processors and food and beverage companies.
-It includes farm-level emissions and removals such as:
+Category 1, purchased goods and services, is often the most significant source of emissions and removals for food processors and food and beverage companies.

 What are the current land use reporting requirements?